-To the extent practicable, and consistent with legal requirements, hearings are conducted expeditiously.
-The examiner and all participants shall avoid unnecessary delay.
-Subject to the terms of any pre-hearing order, hearings generally proceed as described below.
+To the extent practicable((, and consistent with legal requirements,)) and legal, hearings are conducted expeditiously.
+The examiner and all participants ((shall)) must avoid unnecessary delay.
+Unless otherwise communicated, proceedings are held virtually. ((Subject to the terms of any pre-hearing order, h)) Hearings generally ((proceed as described below)) progress as follows: